 • Transportation during the workshop

 • 2-days of photographic instruction provided by Steve Anchell

 Limited to: 8 participants

-You will need to arrange your own motel stay from Friday, May 26, and departing Monday morning, May 29 (Memorial Day).
+You will need to arrange your own lodging from Friday, May 26, and depart Monday morning, May 29 (Memorial Day).
 Information on where to stay will be sent to you after registering.

 • Participants make their own travel arrangements to and from the workshop location.
 Once the trip is confirmed, additional information and travel details will be provided.
 During the workshop, you will be transported in SUVs.